huw/spacerave2014/README.md

 HTML5 Canvas can do better at the kind of task I wanted to achieve.
 I wanted a fast-paced game which was *enjoyable*.
 Gaming using GDI+ was *not* enjoyable.

 So rewrote the code to canvas, added a bunch of features which I wanted, and finally you have this, **#spacerave2014**.
-The name is inspired by obsessive Twitter and Instagram hashtagging, btw
+The name is inspired by viral marketing crossed with that hipster hashtagging trend which makes the app seem somewhat cooler.

 ##How to play
 All instructions are included when you start the game, but if you need a refresher: